 Wish you could easily make your Twitter performance visible to your whole team without building monthly or weekly reports?
 In Klipfolio, it’s easy to track metrics like:

 - Competitor ranks

 - And more

 Are you getting the results you want from your company's YouTube channel?
 Find out by connecting your channel to Klipfolio and building interactive dashboards.
-You can easily track and share metrics like:
+You can easily create, track and share metrics like:

 - Subscribers gained